NielsMasdorp/Speculum-Android/README.md

 Update data with voice command
 ====

 When you've turned on the voice command option in the setup screen you can talk to your device and make it update the data.
 To do this wake the device up by saying **hello magic mirror**, the device will then respond with **hello there, how can I help you?**.
-You then have 5 seconds to say **get me new data** and the data will refresh, if you don't say anything for 5 seconds the device will go back to sleep by itself, you can also force this by saying **go back to sleep** in the 5 second timeframe.
-There are also some other built in commands like **tell me a joke** which tells you a joke and **show my home** which pulls up a maps view of the location you've entered in the setup screen (if you added the Static Maps API key that is).
+You can then speak commands, for example: say **update** and the data will refresh, if you don't say anything for a minute the device will go back to sleep by itself, you can also force this by saying **go to sleep**.
+There are also some other built in commands like **tell me a joke** which tells you a joke and **show my location** which pulls up a maps view of your home (if you did all the steps in the tutorial above).
 A small demonstration of the concept can be found below.

 [![Alt text for your video](http://img.youtube.com/vi/bRPGOPEYoYI/0.jpg)](https://www.youtube.com/watch?v=bRPGOPEYoYI)